gchq/sleeper/docs/09-dev-guide.md

 * An S3 Bucket containing all the necessary jars
 * ECR repositories for ingest, compaction and system test images
 * The Sleeper properties file
+* Randomly generated test data in the `system-test` table.

 Once generated, it deploys Sleeper using CDK.